Take action

 - Compostable carrier and dog poo bags.
 Don't mix them up!

 - How is something made?
 What is it made from?
 Vital questions to ask.
-Choose natural materials free from nasty synthetic chemicals such as FSC certified (sustainable forestry) paper and wood.
-For example; chips in paper or food in a reusable container.
+Choose natural materials free from nasty synthetic chemicals, such as FSC certified (sustainable forestry) paper and wood.

 Share